AthanasiosChristopoulos/KAFKA_PSO/ReadMe.md

     - Velocity is initialized with a significant amplitude which should decrease over time since INERTIA < 1
     - cognitive Velocity: Distance to of current position to pBest
     - social Velocity: Distance to of current position to gBest (or the other pBests)
  - Is a good result located ?
 Can it be found ?
  - Are pBest and gBest remaining constant ? is exploration even working ?
  - Trade-off between exploration and convergence
  - The swarm converged on bad solution / local maximum
  - Is low inertia / velocity holding the swarm back from exploring more solutions faster ?
     - is the velocity being clamped / holded back by a limiter ?
+ - Increasing N_WORKERS:
+    - Increasing N_WORKERS adds compute cost and may proove detrimental, for FULLY INFORMED especially
+    - At the same time, N_WORKERS can help expanding the search space (this is more begenficial for neighborhood best)

 ## Velocity: